uPortal-Attic/email-preview/README.md

 #### The `portal.home` Directory

-uPortal version 5 uses a directory called `portal.home` for properties files that live outside of -- and have the ability to _override_ properties files within-- the webapp in Tommcat.
-Please review the [README file for uPortal-Start][] for more information on this sytem.
+uPortal version 5 uses a directory called `portal.home` for properties files that live outside of -- and have the ability to _override_ properties files within-- the webapp in Tomcat.
+Please review the [README file for uPortal-Start][] for more information on this system.

 The Notification portlet sources the shared `global.properties` file, as well as it's own (private) file called `email-preview.properties` in the `portal.home` directory.